Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 A Helpful Analogy

-One way to visualize the Nrf2 pathway is to think of it as a fire alarm system inside the cell.
+One way to picture the Nrf2 pathway is to think of it as a fire alarm system inside the cell.

-The enzymes activated by Nrf2 include several of the body's most important antioxidant defenses:
+The enzymes associated with this pathway include several of the body's most important antioxidant defenses:

-These enzymes form part of the body's natural antioxidant defense network, working continuously to keep oxidative stress under control.
+These are part of the body's natural defense network, working continuously to help keep oxidative stress under control.

 Hydrogen and the Activation of Protective Pathways